ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 address to bind.
 The proxy MAY assign more addresses.
 For each selected address, it MUST select an open port to bind to this request.
-From then and until the tunnel is closed, the proxy SHALL send packets received on these IP-port tuples to the client.
+From then and until the tunnel is closed, the proxy SHALL send packets received on these (IP address, port) tuples to the client.
 The proxy MUST communicate the selected addresses and ports to the client using the "Proxy-Public-Address" header field.
 The header field is a List.
 Each member of the List is a String, comprised of the ip-port tuple.
 The format of the String is defined using